Anorov/cloudflare-scrape/README.md

 # User-Agent: Some/User-Agent String
 ```

 Here is an example of integrating cloudflare-scrape with curl.
-As you can see, all you have to do is pass the cookies to curl.
+As you can see, all you have to do is pass the cookies and user-agent to curl.

 ```python
 import subprocess